katyjane8/checks-for-understanding/module-2/backend/week_two.md

 ## Week Two - Module 2 Recap

-Fork this respository.
+Fork this repository.
 Answer the questions to the best of your ability.
 Try to answer them with limited amount of external research.
 These questions cover the majority of what we've learned this week (which is a TON - YOU are a web developer!!!).

 Note: When you're done, submit a PR.

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+ActiveRecord is an MVC model that stores information in a table to allow you to access it, manipulate it, and render it to an HTML page.

 2. Assume you have the following model:

 ```ruby